act-rules/act-rules.github.io/_rules/SC1-3-1-heading-does-not-only-consist-of-breaks.md

 ---
-name: Heading does not only consist of breaks
+name: Heading name does not only contain spaces
 rule_type: atomic
 description: |
-  This rule checks that heading elements do not have `br` elements or unicode separator characters as their only content.
+  This rule checks that each heading does not have an accessible name that only contains spaces.

 success_criterion:
 - 1.3.1 # Info and Relationships (A)